nsudhanva/hashnode/cl7am5y1e02sqaznv30v41vox.md

 Before we get started, we want to make it clear that everything we cover in this document is just a guideline.
 There's no exact science when it comes down to what a company is looking for in a resume.

 Writing Résumé/CV is a key task in helping you find a job.
-Think of 'résumé' in the perspective of a recruiter/company.
-They get hundreds of job applications everyday and barely have time to go through them all.
-Your résumé should provide them the exact information they need.
-It's all the more important that you put your best foot forward with that resume, and this document will help to keep things simple.
+Think of 'résumé' from the perspective of a recruiter/company.
+They get hundreds of job applications every day and barely have time to go through them all.
+Your résumé should provide them with the exact information they need.
+It's more important that you put your best foot forward with that resume, and this document will help to keep things simple.

 > Don't be a prisoner of your résumé.
 You wrote it to describe your past, not your future